Community Speech and Language Therapy

 Advice, assessment and intervention.
 Our purpose is to help your child to improve their speech, language and communication skills.
 This will help them learn better, make friends, understand better what others are thinking and doing.
 This will help them be happier in life.

-The Speech and Language Therapy (SALT) Service is part of Evelina London Children’s Community Services, under Guy’s & St Thomas’ NHS Foundation Trust.
+The Speech and Language Therapy (SALT) Service is a part of Evelina London Children’s Community Services.
+It is under Guy’s & St Thomas’ NHS Foundation Trust.

 We work with children one-to-one, in pairs or in groups.
-We may also observe children in the nursery or classroom and support the teacher, teaching assistant or support staff in working with the child.
+We can watch children in the nursery or classroom and help the teacher or support staff with the child.
 We are likely to give you work to do at home with your child, to help make the biggest difference possible.

 We use a range of different things to see how your child is doing – these might include:

 SALT targets – measuring the specific things the child is working on with the SALT, parent &/or TA